PSP-Archive/PSPRadio/PSP/PSPRadio/readme.txt

 Quick Installation Guide:
 -------------------------
--Copy the folder "PSPRadio" to your PSP under "/PSP/GAME/".
+-If you have your OE configured to run the new firmware on the GAME directory, then just copy the folder "PSPRadio" to your PSP under "/PSP/GAME/".
+-If you have your OE configured to run F/W 1.5 apps in your GAME directory, then copy the "PSPRadio" folder to the appropriate game folder for your f/w (like GAME303 or GAME310).

 Thanks
 ------